Proposed Operating Model engagement

 The team is now reviewing the feedback to understand what you’ve told us about the proposed Operating Model.
 We will share the general themes from your feedback over the coming weeks and what this means for the next phase of model’s development.

-Our timetable for further engagement and consultation is:
+Our timetable for further engagement and consultation activity will be updated in early 2022.

 As we move toward the detailed design, we will be progressively consulting on aspects of the operating model including: